dekoza/mtgpl/rules/M14_Rulebook.rst

 use as counters or tokens.

 When you're first getting started, you may want to pick up a ready-to-play deck, such as an intro pack or event deck, or borrow a deck from a friend.
-After you've built up your collection, try building your own deck using the guidelines on page 15.
+After you've built up your collection, try building your own deck using :ref:`the guidelines <sec-building-own-deck>` [on page 15].

 Get a Friend